w3c/webpayments/privacy/issues/README.md

 approach might be to restrict where `get()` can be called (e.g., only within the Service Worker).

-[^instruments]`PaymentInstruments` was designed with the belief that the browser
+[^instruments]: `PaymentInstruments` was designed with the belief that the
-    would know about individual payment methods (e.g., credit cards) rather than payment apps, hence the need to store/retrieve arbitrary information.
+    browser would know about individual payment methods (e.g., credit cards) rather than payment apps, hence the need to store/retrieve arbitrary information.

 ### `canMakePayment()` building UUID by querying multiple apps